MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.EnvelopeVisible.md

 # Presentation.EnvelopeVisible Property (PowerPoint)

-Determines whether the e-mail message header is visible in the document window.
+Determines whether the email message header is visible in the document window.
 Read/write.

 ## Syntax